HogeAerospaceInstitute/GS-Rotator/README.md

 ## Before Beginning
 Right off the bat, this may seem like a large-scale project.
 In some ways, yes, it is...but that’s OK!
 I’ve done my best to try to break this project down into smaller pieces, i.e. rotator, antenna, final assembly, and getting telemetry data.
 The rotator alone cost ~300 USD.
 If in your situation, this feels like a little much for what you’re getting, consider constructing this with a group to split up costs.
 Trust me in that this is a perfect project for groups.
 This is not a 1-day project!
 Parts take time to procure, 3D printing takes time, and even the final assembly has a few pitfalls.
 You'll want to budget an ample amount of time and space to complete this project.

+## Construction Order
+Recommended Steps:
+- Read through all the instructions
+- Source the 3D parts first, these take the longest to fulfill & order.
+-- The Bill of Materials contains the quantity and parts you will need printed: https://gitlab.com/librespacefoundation/satnogs/satnogs-rotator/-/tree/master see `part-number-list.ods` and match it with the parts in `/rotator_parts`
+- Purchase as many components as you can up front, you'll need them all eventually.
+- Begin the Assemblies, and follow up with Control Hardware

 ## Reference Literature
 Below is a list of URLs that were used in the construction of the antenna.
 This section will be updated as we progress through our project update installments.
 Spend some time browsing through these websites...you’ll be using them a lot as you build your groundstation.
 - Rotator design and instructions: https://wiki.satnogs.org/SatNOGS_Rotator_v3